City Centre Mural Trail

 Are Ye Dancin'?

-Are Ye Dancin' is the first mural of artist Conzo Throb, along with co-artist Ciarán Glöbel, to be part of the City Centre Mural Trail.
-Situated just off Argyle Street, down a lane on your way to Sloan's Bar and Restaurant, this playful addition is one not to miss.
+Are Ye Dancin' is the first mural of artist Conzo Throb and co-artist Ciarán Glöbel to be part of the City Centre Mural Trail.
+Situated just off Argyle Street, down a lane on your way to Sloan's Bar and Restaurant.

 Strathclyde University Wonderwall

-Covering more than 1,000 square metres and several stories, Strathclyde University's Wonderwall was commissioned to celebrate the 50th anniversary of the Royal Charter which conferred the University's status and also the 2014 Commonwealth Games.
+Covering more than 1,000 square metres and several stories, Strathclyde University's Wonderwall was commissioned to celebrate the 50th anniversary of the Royal Charter which granted the University's status and the 2014 Commonwealth Games.

 The Clutha Portraits

-The Clutha Bar features a fantastic mural on the outside wall paying homage to the history of the area and celebrating many of the famous faces that have been associated with the venue.
-Curated by Art Pistol, multiple artists and painters worked collectively to create The Clutha Portraits, which highlights the unique people of Glasgow.
+The Clutha Bar features a fantastic mural on the outside wall paying homage to many of the famous faces that have been associated with the venue.
+Curated by Art Pistol, multiple artists and painters worked collectively to create The Clutha Portraits.

 Charles Rennie Mackintosh

 Another imaginative image from Rogue and Art Pistol, Wind Power, which can be found on Mitchell Street, was originally conceived as a live installation as part of Doors Open Day 2014.
-The mural celebrates the diversity of sustainable energy production within the Glasgow area and throughout Scotland.
+The mural celebrates the diversity of sustainable energy production throughout Scotland.